 Bangladesh ratified the United Nations Convention on the Rights of the Child (CRC) in 1989.
 There are 54 articles in this chapter for the proper development of children in the context of family, society, economy and politics.
 The constitution of Bangladesh puts much emphasis on ensuring the rights of children.
-Article 15 of the constitution has been recognized the provision for government help to destitute children as fundamental responsibility of the state.
-But in Bangladesh child situation is not satisfactory.
+Article 15 of the constitution recognizes the provision for government help to destitute children as fundamental responsibility of the state.
+But child situation is not satisfactory.
 A large number of school- aged children are engaged in the organized and unorganized labour market.
-More or less they are deprived from their fundamental rights.
-In Bangladesh the use of child labour is gradually being recognized as multidimensional social problems.
+More or less they are deprived of their fundamental rights.
+In Bangladesh the use of child labour is gradually being recognized as a multidimensional social problem.

-Kofi A. Annan, Secretary General of the United Nations in his statement said that "There is no trust more sacred than the one of the world holds with children.
-There is no duty more important than ensuring that their rights are respected, that their welfare is protected, that their lives are free from fear and want and that they grow up in peace" (The state of the world children -2000)
+Kofi A. Annan, a former Secretary General of the United Nations in his statement said that "There is no trust more sacred than the one the world holds with children.
+There is no duty more important than ensuring that their rights are respected, that their welfare is protected, that their lives are free from fear and want, and that they grow up in peace" (The state of the world children -2000).